 Much of our public teaching is carried out by Pastor Derek but occasionally we have guest speakers from other churches or mission agencies.
 The Bible translation we mostly use is the New Internation Version (NIV).

-At both these services we read the Bible, and with God's help, seek to understand what it is saying and how it applies to our lives.
+At our services, we read the Bible, and with God's help, seek to understand what it is saying and how it applies to our lives.

 We also have a weekly prayer meeting (7:30 pm every Wednesday) where we pray together after some brief Bible teaching.